New drone footage shows scale of Bakhmut’s destruction

 — At least three civilians were killed and eight others were wounded in Ukraine over the past 24 hours, the presidential office reported.
 Russian forces over the past day launched more than 80 artillery barrages of six towns and villages in northeastern Ukraine’s Sumy region, which borders Russia, local Ukrainian authorities reported.
 Ukrainian forces also repelled about 90 Russian attacks in the country’s east, where fierce fighting has raged for months, the Ukrainian military said.

-AP correspondent John Leicester contributed to this report from Kyiv, Ukraine.
+John Leicester and Hanna Arhirova contributed to this report from Kyiv.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine